flyteorg/flyte/docs/flyte_fundamentals/visualizing_task_input_and_output.md

 Specifying this flag indicates that Decks should be rendered whenever this task is invoked.

-## Rendering Task Inputs and Outputs
+## Rendering task inputs and outputs

 By default, Flyte will render the inputs and outputs of tasks with the built-in renderers in the corresponding **input** and **output** {py:class}`~flytekit.deck.Deck`s,